 SSP consumption in India had been relatively stagnant, and this had led to a large overhang of capacity, and utilisation rates below 50%.
 However, this has been reversed in the past couple of years by changes in subsidy policy.
-India has tried to encourage use of fertilizer by farmers by a programme of subsidies, but while this has been successful, that success has come at the price of large amounts of government of phosphate fertilizer in the world, with money: as India must import much of its 19 DAP and other complex fertilizer plants fertilizer requirements, (especially ammoand a total of 82 single superphosphate nia and phosphate rock) it must often pay high global prices, while continuing to sell to farmers at low, controlled domestic prices.
+India has tried to encourage use of fertilizer by farmers by a programme of subsidies, but while this has been successful, that success has come at the price of large amounts of government money; as India must import much of its fertilizer requirements, (especially ammonia and phosphate rock) it must often pay high global prices, while continuing to sell to farmers at low, controlled domestic prices.
 Furthermore, the relative cheapness of urea compared to other nutrients has led to imbalances in nutrient application, which has been blamed in part for Indian agriculture's plateauing of output.
-This has been exacerbated by the switch from SSP: some of India's major cash crops such as rice. wheat, oilseed and pulses such as lentils shows, the rise in MRP has been uneven;
+This has been exacerbated by the switch from SSP; some of India's major cash crops such as rice, wheat, oilseed and pulses such as lentils require significant amounts of sulphur, and the shift to DAP has contributed, along with reduction in airborne sulphur dioxide emissions, to lower rates of sulphur in the ground and a major sulphur deficiency in many soils.